-Karl Laquit begins from the youngest age his musical way with the learning of the choral singing and the piano.
+Karl Laquit began his musical way by learning the choral singing and the piano.

 During his studying year in the M.A.I (Music Academy International) in Nancy, he met Sophie Norton who advised him to join a conservatory of music.
 Since then, he has been totally dedicating himself to music by joining the CRD Gautier of Epinal (France) and having his Diploma of Musical Studies in the class of singing of Robert Boschiero.

 After a competition, he met Elena Vassilieva with who he first worked on his voice of French-style “Haute-contre”, particularly the role of « Platée » composed by Rameau, his countertenor voice too, then his tenor voice with roles such as Belmonte in » Die Entführung aus dem Serail » of Mozart and the Italian tenor in « Der Rosenkavalier » of Strauss.

 Contemporary tenor, sometimes Haute-contre, sometimes countertenor, he possesses a hyper tessiture and dedicated to virtuosity.